There’s more than one reason sites like BuzzFeed, Upworthy, or PopSugar get so many clicks, views, and site visitors.

 People won’t be interested in subscribing to offers that fall flat.
 Aim for something like this eye-catching, opt-in worthy headline instead.

 Not only are the visuals great, but the headline mentions free.
-And as if that isn’t exciting enough, you’ll get 40% off of your first order if you sign up.
+As if that isn’t exciting enough, you’ll get 40% off of your first order if you sign up.

 Shoot for the same kind of opt-in forms for more clicks and subscribers.